richa-z/Snky/README.md

 The powershell code will install Python 3.10.11, latest version of Snky and create a shortcut in the startup folder.
 Then it restarts the computer.

 ## Known Bugs
-- None at the moment.
+- File collector crashes bot.